phreakyphoenix/Explainable-Diabetic-Retinopathy-Detection/README.md

    b.
 Some images are wrongly labelled, for eg some level 3 images are actually worse than a level 4 image, this confuses the algorithm enormously.
    c.
 Also the dataset is heavily imbalanced with close to 86% of the 88702 images represtning level 0 or NO DR.

-2. We could not devise an effective plan of how to combine multiple datasets, For eg for
+2. We could not devise an effective plan of how to combine multiple datasets, For eg DIARET DB has some 200 images are of really good quality, the reason we are particularly interested in doing this is described in the sections below.

-## Our Plan of Action
+## Our Plan of Improvement
+Clearly many exisitng AI solutions already exist to detect Diabetic Retinopathy.

 ## What sets us apart